What to look for

 - unexplained deaths.

-Importantly, if you do notice the above signs or suspect that something is wrong with livestock or production birds, report it to your department of agriculture or primary industries by phoning the Emergency Animal Disease Watch Hotline on 1800 675 888.
+Importantly, if you notice multiple animals or more than one species on your property displaying above signs, report your concerns by phoning the Emergency Animal Disease Watch Hotline on 1800 675 888.

 If you observe signs of illness in companion animals including dogs, cats and domestic (pet) birds, please contact your local veterinarian.

 The Department of Agriculture’s Aquatic Diseases Significant to Australia: Identification Field Guide helps people recognise diseases that can impact on Australia’s aquaculture industries and fisheries.
 The guide covers 48 aquatic animal diseases that affect species of finfish, crustaceans, molluscs and amphibians.